Ariègeois

 Origins

-Physically they are very similar to Dales pony and the Friesian horse and it is believed that during the Muslim invasion local stock was enhanced by Arabian blood.
+Physically they are very similar to Dales pony or the Friesian and it is believed that during the Muslim invasion, local stock was also enhanced by Arabian blood.

-Through dilution of the bloodlines with local draft animals, the pure-bred specimen are rare and may only be found in the high valleys near Andorra.
+Through dilution of the bloodlines over the years, pure-bred specimens are rare and may only be found in the high valleys near Andorra.
 However their signature black coat continues to bear their mark in the cross-breeds.
+Luckily their popularity is increasing, both inside of France and throughout Europe.

 Features